 It’s a really great tip in New York since you just have to stand in a particular direction and enjoy the show.

-I’ll explain everything you need to know about this event which takes place every year in New York: how, when and where it occurs and of course, you’ll get to see some great photos!!!
+I’ll explain everything you need to know about this event every year in New York: how, when, and where it occurs, and of course, you’ll get to see some great photos!!!

 What’s the Manhattanhenge?

 It occurs twice a year when the sunset perfectly aligns with the east-west streets on the main street grid in Manhattan.